-Charlotte Stix is an experienced technology policy expert with a specialization in AI governance.
-Her PhD research at the Eindhoven University of Technology.
+Charlotte Stix works with OpenAI.
+She is a research scholar at the Eindhoven University of Technology.
 In that context, she serves as Fellow to the Leverhulme Centre for the Future of Intelligence, University of Cambridge, and regularly advises technology companies, governments and international organisations.

-Most recently, Charlotte was the Coordinator of the European Commission's High-Level Expert Group on Artificial Intelligence (AI HLEG) of the European Commission and an Expert to the World Economic Forum's Global Future Council on Neurotechnologies.
+Most recently, Charlotte was the Coordinator of the High-Level Expert Group on Artificial Intelligence (AI HLEG) of the European Commission and an Expert to the World Economic Forum's Global Future Council on Neurotechnologies.